cs-ed/impacts-ReyesSantos/README.md

 ### Learning Activities

-The daily discussions will bring forward issues of  opportunity and to resolve these wihin our classroom.
+The daily discussions will bring forward issues and opportunities to grow within our classroom.
 Student will respectfully engage in discussion.
-I have experienced students willing to listen, learn, and change.
+I have experienced students willing to listen, learn, and resilient adapters.

 ### Assessment

 As outlined the discussion participation and journal reflections will be graded based on a rubric.
 Reflection writing in a journal with teacher feed back.
+I will keep aware of hot topics to keep students on task.

 ### Outcomes

 As our discussion progress throughtout the year we will see emerging patterns of diversity/equity/inclusion.
-Student will share experiences, beliefs, and be able to respectfully hear others out.
-Student will be able to critically think about the validity of web information.  help broadening participation in computing.
-Also describe how the course plan will help long-term goals in addressing computing impacts on society.
+Students will share experiences, beliefs, and be able to respectfully hear others out.
+Student will be able to critically think about the validity of web information.
+Discussions will help students to be accepting and keep cognizant of help diversify participation in computing.